francescapoli98/data-mining/README.md

-Materials for the Data Mining exam a.a.
+Materials for the Data Mining exam a.y.
 2021/22
 ---------
-**Tennis Matches repository:** project to train for the exam (first delivery given during the academic year)
+🎾  **Tennis Matches repository:** project to train for the exam (delivery given during the academic year)